Leveraging the National Cyber Security Centre Protective Domain Name System with iboss cloud

 The Protective Domain Name System (PDNS) was created by the National Cyber Security Centre to protect central government departments as well as other public sector organisations across the United Kingdom.
 The iboss cloud’s unique architecture allows the deep content security provided by iboss cloud to be connected to the PDNS service for added protection and to meet government regulations.

 Protective Domain Name System (PDNS) was built to hamper the use of DNS for malware distribution and operation.
 It was created by the National Cyber Security Centre (NCSC), and is implemented by Nominet UK.
 PDNS is a recursive resolver, which means it finds answers to DNS queries.
 Management of your own domains (authoritative DNS), is done separately to this NCSC service and will not be affected by the adoption of PDNS.
 It is a free and reliable internet accessible DNS service for the public sector and is one of the NCSC’s widely deployed Active Cyber Defence capabilities.
-It has been mandated for use by central government departments by the Cabinet Office but is also available to other public sector organisations that wish to use it.
+It has been mandated for use by central government departments by the Cabinet Office.
+It is also available to other public sector organisations, but subject to approval after submitting an application.

 The key benefit is that PDNS prevents access to domains known to be malicious, by simply not resolving them.
 Preventing access to malware, ransomware, phishing attacks, viruses, malicious sites and spyware at the source makes the network more secure.
 In addition, PDNS provides organisations that use it with metrics about the health of their networks and gives them NCSC outreach support to resolve any issues.
 The data from PDNS is also used to inform and support UK government cyber incident response functions in the event of a cyber attack.